st3v3nmw/obsidian-spaced-repetition/docs/en/flashcards/flashcards.md

 A special scheduling option is available for the review of sibling cards.

-If the [Bury sibling cards until the next day?]( ../plugin-settings.md#flashcard-review)) setting is turned on, only one sibling card is available for review on a single day.
+If the [Bury sibling cards until the next day]( ../plugin-settings.md#flashcard-review)) setting is turned on, only one sibling card is available for review on a single day.

 ## RTL Support